coverclock/com-diag-diminuto/README.md

 # Dependencies

-Most of my Intel and ARM development systems are Ubuntu-based, so the command line examples I show below use the ```apt```  package manager.
+Most of my Intel and ARM development systems are Debian-based, so the command line examples I show below use the ```apt```  package manager.
 A few, like my RISC-V development system, are Fedora-based, so on those I use the ```dnf``` package manager.